Daniel-mon-Goose/SteamFilesPatcher/README.md

 ## Patchers extension

-For those who are interested in the extension support for the
+For those who are interested in creating patchers for other Steam products:
-project:

 ### Install dependencies